 The publish of the results is achieved by the second repository (pages repository).
 In order for that to happen, this repository is pulled and the changes are saved in specific folders (_posts & assets/images) of the project with specific names (with current date and commit hash appended).
 After that, the updated repository is pushed upstream and its own pipeline starts building the new version of the web site and making it available online.

-The following diagram depicts the stages of the pipeline:
+The following diagram depicts the stages of the pipeline in yellow:

 Because we want to visualize also test results that failed, we separate the tests into: